-The Board considers the AC Chairman, who is a Fellow of the Institute of Singapore Chartered Accountants and has extensive accounting and financial management knowledge and experience, well qualified to chair the AC.
-The other two members of the AC have many years of experience in their respective domains of (a) the medical and scientific fields and (b) the financial accounting and tax laws fields.
+The Board considers that the AC Chairman, who is an Accredited Tax Advisor with the Singapore Chartered Tax Professionals and a Chartered Accountant of Singapore and has extensive tax experience and relevant accounting knowledge, is well qualified to chair the AC.
+The other two members of the AC have many years of experience in their respective domains of (a) the medical and scientific fields and (b) the legal field.
 The Board is of the view that the present number and expertise of AC members is appropriate for the current size and scope of the Company's operations.
 At least two (2) of the AC members (including the AC Chairman), whose professions or principal commitments require them to keep abreast of changes to accounting standards and regulatory developments through training courses, conferences or seminars, have sufficient accounting or related financial management expertise and experience to discharge their responsibilities as set out in the terms of reference.
 Furthermore, changes to the various accounting standards are monitored closely by Management.
 Where these changes have an important bearing on the Company's disclosure obligations, the Directors as well as the AC members are kept informed of such changes through circulation which are also tabled at Board meetings.